 Degenerated discs do not typically collapse either.
 They shrink in both height and diameter, but this process is normal and part of the aging cycle for every human spine.
 Very few degenerated discs pose a significant source of pain or potential health hazard.

 However, it should be noted that the process of disc desiccation will escalate the osteoarthritic processes and will create the ideal environment for bone spurs to form on the spinal joints, the vertebral bodies and possibly, in the central or foraminal canals.
-This may cause pain in some patients.
+This may cause pain in some patients and/or neurological deficits in others.

 Almost every adult will demonstrate noticeable spinal degeneration and many will also have one or more disc herniations.
 Most of these conditions cause little or no pain, although they are commonly blamed for a host of dorsopathy syndromes.